-The limited data with SOMAVERT in pregnant women are insufficient to inform a drug-associated risk for major birth defects and miscarriage.
-In animal reproduction studies, fetotoxicity was observed at a dose that was 6 times the maximum recommended human dose based on body surface area following subcutaneous administration of pegvisomant during organogenesis or during the preimplantation period (see Data).
+Postmarketing reports of SOMAVERT use in pregnant women are insufficient to establish a drug-associated risk for major birth defects, miscarriage or adverse maternal or fetal outcomes.
+Acromegaly may improve during pregnancy (see Clinical Considerations).
+In animal reproduction studies, fetotoxicity was observed at a dose that was 6 times the maximum recommended human dose based on body surface area following subcutaneous administration of pegvisomant during organogenesis or during the preimplantation period (see data).

 The effects of pegvisomant on early embryonic development and embryo-fetal development were evaluated in two separate studies, which were conducted in pregnant rabbits with pegvisomant at subcutaneous doses of 1, 3, and 10 mg/kg/day.
 There was no evidence of teratogenic effects associated with pegvisomant administration during organogenesis.
 At the 10-mg/kg/day dose (6 times the maximum human therapeutic dose based on body surface area), a reproducible, slight increase in post-implantation loss was observed in both studies.

 Limited information from a case report in published literature reported that the level of pegvisomant in human milk was below the level of detection.
 There is no information available on the effects of the drug on the breastfed infant or the effects of the drug on milk production.
 The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for SOMAVERT and any potential adverse effects on the breastfed child from SOMAVERT or from the underlying maternal condition.

 8.3 Females and Males of Reproductive Potential